MicrosoftDocs/win32/desktop-src/appxpkg/appx-packaging-tools.md

 ---
 title: Packaging and deployment tools and PowerShell cmdlets
-description: Use these tools and cmdlets to create, deploy, and inventory app packages for Windows Store apps. ms.assetid: 8D1750C3-0816-4C59-8145-98AA1DCFE050 ms.topic: article ms.date: 05/31/2018
+description: Use these tools and cmdlets to create, deploy, and inventory app packages for UWP apps. ms.assetid: 8D1750C3-0816-4C59-8145-98AA1DCFE050 ms.topic: article ms.date: 05/31/2018